Chadwick Tromp: San Francisco Giants

 On January 6, 2020, Tromp signed a minor league contract with the San Francisco Giants organization.
-On July 28, Tromp was selected to the 40-man roster and promoted to the major leagues for the first time.
-Tromp made his MLB debut on July 29 against the San Diego Padres and went hitless over four at bats.
+On July 28, he was selected to the 40-man roster and promoted to the major leagues for the first time.
+Tromp made his MLB debut the next day against the San Diego Padres and went hitless in four at bats.
 Tromp hit his first home run in the majors on August 2, in a 9–5 loss to the Texas Rangers.
-In 24 appearances for San Francisco during his rookie campaign, Tromp batted .213/.219/.426 with four home runs and 10 RBI.
+In 24 games for San Francisco during his rookie season, Tromp batted .213/.219/.426 with four home runs and 10 RBI.
 On December 2, Tromp was non-tendered by the Giants and became a free agent.
+On December 9, Tromp re-signed with the Giants on a major league contract.

-On December 9, 2020, Tromp re-signed with the Giants on a major league contract.
-He made nine appearances for San Francisco in 2021, hitting .222 with one home run and two RBI.
-On September 18, 2021, Tromp was designated for assignment by the Giants.
+Tromp made nine appearances for San Francisco in 2021, hitting .222 with one home run and two RBI.
+On September 18, Tromp was designated for assignment by the Giants.

 Atlanta Braves

 On September 21, 2021, the Atlanta Braves claimed Tromp off waivers from San Francisco, and optioned him to the Triple-A Gwinnett Stripers.
 On April 12, 2022, Tromp was designated for assignment by the Braves.
 He cleared waivers and was outrighted to Triple-A Gwinnett Stripers on April 19.

-On August 6, 2022, Tromp was called up to Atlanta as a backup catcher, following an injury to Travis d'Arnaud.
-On August 13, Tromp had a three-hit, three RBI performance in his first game started for the Braves against the Miami Marlins.
-This was the only appearance Tromp made with Atlanta during the 2022 season.
+On August 6, Tromp was called up to Atlanta as a backup catcher, following an injury to Travis d'Arnaud.
+On August 13, Tromp had a three-hit, three RBI performance in his first start for Atlanta against the Miami Marlins.
+This was his only major league game in 2022.
 Tromp was recalled to the major leagues on April 9, 2023, after d'Arnaud was injured in a game the previous day.
-On May 8, he was optioned to the Gwinnett Stripers.
-Tromp played in 6 games for Atlanta in 2023, going 2–for–16 (.125) with one RBI.
-On November 17, Tromp was non–tendered and became a free agent.
+On May 8, Tromp was optioned to Gwinnett.
+He played in 6 games for Atlanta in 2023, going 2-for-16 (.125) with one RBI.
+On November 17, Tromp was non-tendered and became a free agent.
+On November 22, he re-signed with the Braves on a minor league contract.

-On November 22, 2023, Tromp re–signed with the Braves on a minor league contract.
 On March 30, 2024, Tromp was selected to the active roster following an injury to Sean Murphy.
-In 19 games for the Braves, he slashed .250/.259/.365 with six RBI.
+In 19 games for the Braves in 2024, he slashed .250/.259/.365 with six RBI.

 Tromp played in two games for Atlanta in 2025, going 0-for-5 with one walk in six plate appearances.
-Tromp was designated for assignment by the Braves on April 6, 2025.
+He was designated for assignment by the Braves on April 6.
 He elected free agency on April 8.